 - You develop a high fever or become dehydrated

-Contact your health care provider when you return home if you were sick with a fever while traveling.
+Contact your provider when you return home if you were sick with a fever while traveling.

 Travelers' health; Infectious diseases and travelers

 Basnyat B, Ericsson CD.
 Travel medicine.
 In: Auerbach PS, ed.
 Field Guide to Wilderness Medicine.
 4th ed.
 Philadelphia, PA: Elsevier Mosby; 2013:chap 84.